 Average Weather in Mineola Texas, United States

-In Mineola, the temperature typically varies from 38°F to 95°F over the course of the year, and is rarely below 26°F or above 101°F.
+In Mineola, the summers are hot and oppressive; the winters are cold, wet, and windy; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 38°F to 95°F and is rarely below 26°F or above 101°F.

 Average High and Low Temperature